Cart is empty.

 Mechanical component refurbishment is the next phase and equally meticulous attention is given to every single part, large or small.
 After cleaning, we check each component for damage and wear.
 Measured parts falling within the original factory tolerance guidelines will be reused.
 All parts failing our analysis test are replaced from our stock of approved original parts, new original parts or remanufactured parts.

-As a matter of course, our restoration process often relies on the following, vitally important, duties by us; Firstly, our skilled craftsmen will repair any original parts deemed savable.
+As a matter of course, our restoration process often relies on the following, vitally important, duties; Firstly, our skilled craftsmen will repair any original parts deemed savable.
 Secondly, we have the ability locate parts.
 If your vehicle is incomplete, we may be able to find the parts we need with the help of our unique network of contacts.
 Lastly, we have the ability to recreate unobtainable parts from scratch.
-If it has been made previously, why can we not be make it today?
-An example of this mantra can be found on the Type 128 Prototype Schwimmwagen we recently restored for the Grundmann family.
+If it has been made previously, why can’t we make it today?
+An example of this can be found on the Type 128 Prototype Schwimmwagen we recently restored for the Grundmann family.
 This vehicle was missing its steering wheel and, as this was a prototype vehicle, we had to make an exact replica to complete the restoration.

 The same exacting levels of quality and attention will be invested in the next stage of restoration; body preparation and paintwork.
-We aim to replicate the original type of finish your vehicle would have when built seven decades ago.
+We aim to replicate the original type of finish your vehicle, which could have been built eight decades ago.
 However, as we know you will not require the level of urgency the workers who first painted it had to meet, we are able to supply you with a level of detail and comprehensively even paint application never possible at the time of manufacture.